-Alarming still are adults with high cholesterol, affecting more than 6 million men, women and even children nationwide.
+Alarming still are adults with high cholesterol, affecting more than 6 million men, women, and even children nationwide.
 Other high frequency non-communicable diseases ( NCD) or more commonly known as chronic diseases include high blood pressure, obesity, stroke, and other heart diseases.
 All these and more are covered by a Critical Illness Insurance.

-Typically, if you are diagnosed for a critical illness in its early stages, or below a certain severity level, you may not be able to make a claim at all.
+Typically, if you are diagnosed with a critical illness in its early stages, or below a certain severity level, you may not be able to make a claim at all.
 Also, traditional CI policies will end after a single claim is made.
 Fortunately, there are some insurance companies that have started to provide coverage for early diagnosis, including the allowance for multiple claims for recurring illnesses such as the Great Eastern Early Living Care and the Manulife Cover Me Again.

 How much am I paying to be insured for Critical Illness?

-A better question would be, "How much can you afford to be insured for?".
+A better question would be, "How much can you afford to be insured for?"
 The amount you want to be assured for, or sum assured as it is often called, hinges entirely on your own budget and needs.
 The first thing to get down is calculating all the direct costs that you and your family would have to bear, and for how long.

-Being unable to work, losing out on paid employment, and constantly commuting between your home and the hospital for daily treatment and medical check-ups is nobody's idea of living a normal life. - you will need some sort of financial support to replace your monthly income and adjust to your new lifestyle.
+Being unable to work, losing out on paid employment, and constantly commuting between your home and the hospital for daily treatment and medical check-ups is nobody's idea of living a normal life.
+You will need some sort of financial support to replace your monthly income and adjust to your new lifestyle.